Back to Top

 In major news that will impact on both Dungeons & Dragons and tabletop roleplaying games as a whole, it was recently announced that Roll20, the world’s largest virtual tabletop top, is purchasing Demiplane, one of the world’s most popular platforms for RPG character creation and management.

 The move brings together two major online RPG brands, offering a more robust set of tools for players.
-At the same time, a more robust Roll20 also threatens Wizards of the Coast’s plans for their own upcoming VTT as well as their market dominance with their D&D Beyond platform.
+At the same time, a more robust Roll20 also threatens Wizards of the Coast’s plans for their own upcoming DnD Virtual Tabletop as well as their market dominance with their D&D Beyond platform.

 So what does this mean for players of D&D and other popular TTRPGs?
 Below, we break out all the details.